telerik/winforms-docs/track-and-status-controls/waitingbar/customizing-radwaitingbar.md

 slug: winforms/track-and-status-controls/waitingbar/customizing-radwaitingbar
 tags: customizing,radwaitingbar
 published: True
-position: 4
+position: 5
 ---

 # Customizing RadWaitingBar

-RadWaitingBar introduces rich API which allows you to easily customize
-      the visual appearance of RadWaitingBar programmatically.
+RadWaitingBar introduces rich API which allows you to easily customize  the visual appearance of RadWaitingBar programmatically.
 Below you will find scenarios that will increase your knowledge about RadWaitingBar's API, hence you will be able to customize it according to your requirements.

 ## How to customize the text of RadWaitingBar

 The text of RadWaitingBar is not displayed by default.
-To show the text, set the
-        __ShowText__ property of RadWaitingBar to true.
-        To change the text content, use the
-        __Text__ property of RadWaitingBar.
-To customize the text orientation, set the
-        __AngleTransform__ property of the RadWaitingBarElement.TextElement.
-        To modify the text position,
-        change the __TextAlignment__ property of RadWaitingBarElement.TextElement.
+To show the text, set the __ShowText__ property of RadWaitingBar to true.
+To change the text content, use the __Text__ property of RadWaitingBar.
+To customize the text orientation, set the __AngleTransform__ property of the RadWaitingBarElement.TextElement.
+To modify the text position, change the __TextAlignment__ property of RadWaitingBarElement.TextElement.
 Here is a sample snippet:

-#_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\WaitingBar\CustomizingRadWaitingBar.cs region=text}}
 {{source=..\SamplesVB\TrackAndStatus\WaitingBar\CustomizingRadWaitingBar.vb region=text}}